iSamarthDubey/expense-tracker/README.md

 # Expense Tracker (expense-tracker)

 A simple web app to keep a track of expenses.
-Built using HTML, CSS, Javascript, PHP and MySQL.
+Built using HTML, CSS, Javascript, PHP and MySQL(for databases).
 It allows users to sign up, log in, and manage their expenses data efficiently.

 ---